wbnns/learnhowtocode/deep-dives/ruby-on-rails/advanced-forms-and-active-record/README.md

 ### **Arguments**

 There are multiple ways to submit arguments for most Rails query methods.
 You can typically use either symbols or strings or both.
-I prefer to stick with symbols and hashes wherever possible.
+We prefer to stick with symbols and hashes wherever possible.
 You can also use `?` parameters like in normal SQL.
 When it's not ambiguous \(e.g. if you aren't working with multiple tables\) you can also choose to specify the table name or not \(see \#5 below\).
 All of the following are the same:

 1. `User.where(email: "foo@bar.com")`
 2. `User.where("email" => "foo@bar.com")`